Life Cycle Events

 Photo credit: Michael Bennett Kress Photography

 Becoming a Bar/Bat Mitzvah at Congregation B’nai Tzedek is a powerful experience that marks the welcoming of a young adult member of our congregational family into our community.
 This time-honored tradition and rite of passage is celebrated together with the community.
 A Bar or Bat Mitzvah is a major transformational event in the life of an entire family, including the child, parents, grandparents, siblings and extended family.
-The preparation, increased focus on Torah and Jewish identity and the event itself can enrich the family’s Judaism.
+The preparation, increased focus on Torah and Jewish identity, and the event itself can enrich the family’s Judaism.

 This rite of passage offers families a wonderful opportunity to better understand and strengthen their connection with their Jewish heritage as well as with the congregation.
-For children who have special needs; our congregation does everything possible to ensure that any child with special needs will be able to experience a Bar/Bat Mitzvah with joy and pride in their accomplishment.
+For children who have special needs, our congregation does everything possible to ensure that any child with special needs will be able to experience a Bar/Bat Mitzvah with joy and pride in their accomplishment.
 No one is excluded at B’nai Tzedek.
 We take great satisfaction and pleasure in working together as a community devoted to all our members.

 For questions or for a copy of our B'nai Mitzvah Guidelines, please contact the front office at (301) 299-0225.